-(6) In compliance with Income Tax Act requirements, the company will pay unvested 2022 RSUs elected in DSUs by December 31 of the year after the year of departure, but the participant will remain subject to the Conditions for Continued Vesting for the remainder of the Performance Period.
-If departure occurs on or after January 1, 2023, DSU payout will occur at time of vesting (December 31, 2024).
-As of December 31, 2022, M. Bibic had the following holdings, evaluated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 30, 2022, of \$59.49, in unvested DSUs:
+(6) In compliance with ITA requirements, the Corporation will pay unvested 2023 RSUs elected in DSUs by December 31 of the year after the year of departure, but the participant will remain subject to the Conditions for Continued Vesting for the remainder of the Performance Period.
+If departure occurs on or after January 1, 2024, DSU payout will occur at time of vesting (December 31, 2025).
+As of December 31, 2023, M. Bibic had the following holdings, evaluated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 29, 2023, of \$52.17, in unvested DSUs:

-Plan Number of units held Value as of December 31, 2022 RSUs 41,143 2,447,610
+Plan Number of units held Value as of December 31, 2023 RSUs 27,491 1,434,206

-- (7) If M. Bibic conforms to the Corporation's non-competition, non-solicitation and confidentiality restrictive covenants until the expiry date, he will be eligible for continued vesting and will have the right to exercise his stock options granted in 2020 until their expiry date.
-In case of death, resignation for good reason or termination following a change-in-control, the value of the accelerated options is calculated using the closing price of a board lot of common shares of BCE on the Toronto Stock Exchange on December 30, 2022 of \$59.49.
-The 2020 options' exercise price was above closing price and are considered to be out-of-the-money.
-Refer to section 11.3, entitled Incentive plan awards, for complete details on outstanding stock options for M. Bibic. - (8) Annual short-term incentive award for the year of termination to be prorated for the period worked and paid as if individual and corporate results were met at 100%.
-The actual amount of annual short-term incentive awarded for 2022 is disclosed in section 11.2, entitled Summary compensation table. - (9) 30 days after becoming totally disabled, M. Bibic is deemed to have resigned from his position and becomes eligible to receive termination payments identical to those applicable in case of termination without cause.
+- (7) 30 days after becoming totally disabled, M. Bibic is deemed to have resigned from his position and becomes eligible to receive termination payments identical to those applicable in case of termination without cause.
 M. Bibic will receive benefits and payments under the Corporation's LTD plan until age 65 or until M. Bibic is no longer considered as totally disabled under the LTD plan (continuation of healthcare benefits and payment of two-thirds of base salary).
-Stock options, RSUs and PSUs will be treated in accordance with the terms of the plan applicable to LTD, which provides for continued participation. - (10) Excludes pension entitlement; please refer to section 11.5, entitled Pension arrangements for pension amounts - (11) Under M. Bibic's agreement, resignation for good reason may only take place during the 18 months following a change-in-control (defined as acquisition of more than 50% of the common shares of BCE Inc. or Bell Canada by takeover bid, merger, amalgamation, sale of business or otherwise) if (i) M. Bibic is assigned duties inconsistent with a CEO position or (ii) there is a material reduction in M. Bibic's compensation.
+Stock options, RSUs and PSUs will be treated in accordance with the terms of the plan applicable to LTD, which provides for continued participation. - (8) Annual short-term incentive award for the year of termination to be prorated for the period worked and paid as if individual and corporate results were met at 100%.
+The actual amount of annual short-term incentive awarded for 2023 is disclosed in section 11.2, entitled Summary compensation table. - (9) Excludes pension entitlement; please refer to section 11.5, entitled Pension arrangements for pension amounts. - (10) Under M. Bibic's agreement, resignation for good reason may only take place during the 18 months following a change-in-control (defined as acquisition of more than 50% of the common shares of BCE Inc. or Bell Canada by takeover bid, merger, amalgamation, sale of business or otherwise) if (i) M. Bibic is assigned duties inconsistent with a CEO position or (ii) there is a material reduction in M. Bibic's compensation.

 The payments and benefits described in the table on the previous page are subject to M. Bibic's compliance with the 12-month non-competition (in Canada), the 24-month non-solicitation and the non-disparagement provisions of his agreement and to the confidentiality provisions of his agreement, which are not limited in time.
 A breach of these contractual provisions will not only result in the cancellation of the above payments and benefits but also in a reimbursement by M. Bibic to the Corporation of the payments and benefits already received.
-Furthermore, all of his vested and unvested stock options will be forfeited and any option gain made within 12 months following his termination will also have to be reimbursed to the Corporation.
+Furthermore, all of his vested stock options will be forfeited and any option gain made within 12 months following his termination will also have to be reimbursed to the Corporation.

-Upon termination, M. Bibic's stock options, PSUs and RSUs will be treated in accordance with the terms of the plans under which they have been granted.
+Upon termination, M. Biblic's stock options, PSUs and RSUs will be treated in accordance with the terms of the plans under which they have been granted.
 If he becomes totally disabled, his stock options, PSUs and RSUs will be treated in accordance with the terms of the plans applicable to LTD rather than those applicable upon resignation.